LuizGPassos/VanGuardian/README.md

 ```
 ## Project Background:

-This project serves as the capstone for the completion of the Bachelor's degree in Computer Science by [Your Name].
+This project serves as the capstone for the completion of the Bachelor's degree in Computer Science.
 It showcases the practical application of computer vision and neural networks in addressing real-world challenges, specifically in the domain of school vehicle security and management.

 ## Performance Metrics: